thepmsquare/concealed/README.md

 Note: APNG or other animated image inputs will have unintended transformations in the encoded image.

 ### output

 - PNG

-Note: Output image will be in RGBA color mode only.
+Note: Output image will be in RGB / RGBA color modes only.